 Filtering and searching logs

 GeoEvent Server keeps a selection of the most recent logs in memory and is constantly refreshing its cache.
-When troubleshooting an issue, you will often want to open the actual log file in a text editor to perform a full text search.
-The log file can be found with the other runtime files beneath data folder in the installation directory: <ArcGIS Server installation directory>\GeoEvent\data\log\karaf.log.
+When troubleshooting an issue, you will want to open the actual log file in a text editor to perform a full text search.
+The karaf.log file can be found in the log folder in the installation directory: <ArcGIS Server installation directory>\GeoEvent\data\log.

 Debug log messages